TheTacoBytes/STM32-ROS-ExpansionBoard/README.md

 ## Overview

-These instructions cover the STM32 setup for communication with ROS.
+These instructions cover the STM32 setup for communication with Python.
 The setup process is based on resources provided by Yahboom, with modifications for improved clarity and usability.

 ## Installation